What does Julie mean?

 Julie is a very prominent first name for women (#52 out of 4276, Top 1%) and a slightly less prominent surname for both adults and children (#94676 out of 150436, Top 63%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Julie for girls.
-Julie reached its peak position of #18 in the U.S. during the years 1960-1969, and is presently at #409.
+Julie reached its peak position of #18 in the U.S. in the 1960s, and is presently at #409.
 (2014 Birth Statistics)

 Prominent related forms of Julie (#409 last year) appearing in the Top 1000 are Giuliana (#373 last year), Jolette, Juli, Julia (#86), Juliana (#157), Juliann, Julianne (#901), Juliet (#258), Julieta (#961), Juliette (#255) and Julissa (#499).
 These girl names were at the top of their popularity in 2011 (usage of 0.4448%) and are almost as popular today (usage 0.4251%, down 4.4%), but with the versions Juli, Julianne and Julie becoming less stylish.
 The most trendy girl names in this list are Giuliana (#373), Juliana (#157), Juliet (#258), Juliette (#255) and Julissa (#499), and there is also a revival in birth name usage for Juliet and Juliette.
 Below is a charted analysis of the usage of the girl name Julie and related names.
 (2014 Birth Statistics)